top of page

 950A5746-2.jpg

 I hold a degree in Biochemistry (integrated Master's, first class with honours) from the University of Warwick.
-Over my 4 years at university I had the privilege to join an environmental microbiology lab under Dr Richard Puxty, where I discovered the world of marine cyanobacteria.
+Over my 4 years at university I had the privilege to join an environmental microbiology lab, where I discovered the world of marine cyanobacteria.
 Drawn to the role microscopic life play in our natural world, in particular the ecology of marine microbial communities, my PhD is an investigation of the evolution and adaptation of marine phytoplankton and their role in carbon fixation and the climate cycle.

 I am currently on placement at the Bermuda Institute of Ocean Sciences, for updates check my blog or social media.